 How to get traffic to your landing pages

 Now for the fun part—bringing visitors to your landing page so they can convert.
+The biggest challenge businesses face with landing pages is creating an effective strategy for attracting traffic to the landing page itself.
+Utilizing other digital marketing practices can help to increase traffic to landing pages.
 Try these four avenues to grow traffic:

 01. Social media